-- Conducting substantive research into complex problems, ideas, concepts or theories and applying appropriate methodologies. - Developing and carrying forward a coherent research strategy in their discipline which has national and international impact. - Developing a body of outstanding quality publications in well recognised peer reviewed outlets. - Initiating and developing links with internal contacts such as academics in interdisciplinary departments/institutes/centres, external contacts at other educational institutions, employers and professional organisations to actively foster collaboration. - Presenting research and giving invited papers at national and international conferences. - Acting as a reviewer for academic journals. - Providing academic leadership at conferences and raising the profile of LSE research. - Providing expert opinion and commentary to external audiences and organisations.
+- Conducting substantive, innovative research into philosophical problems - Developing a body of outstanding publications in top peer-reviewed journals and in books with excellent academic publishers. - Developing and carrying forward a coherent research strategy in philosophy which has national and international impact. - Initiating and developing collaborative research links internally with academics in other departments/institutes/centres at the LSE, and externally with other educational institutions, employers, and professional organisations. - Presenting research and giving invited papers at top universities and national and international conferences. - Acting as a reviewer for academic journals. - Providing expert opinion and commentary to external audiences and organisations.